 The Ray of Sunshine

 This glass of sunshine is a riff on the modern classic Penicillin cocktail.
-While the Penicillin is an entirely whiskey-based cocktail, the Ray of Sunshine employs a split base of aged rum and whiskey.
+While the Penicillin is an entirely Scotch-based cocktail, the Ray of Sunshine employs a split base of aged rum and whiskey.
 To make one, combine those spirits with lemon juice and ginger syrup.
 Topped off with soda water and garnished with a lemon peel, this complex yet refreshing drink will brighten anyone’s day.

 The Ultimate Aperol Spritz